Omidbabadi/Smite-personalized/README.md

 ### Rathole Tunnels (Reverse Tunnel)
 Rathole tunnels require a node and provide easy reverse tunnel functionality.
 The node connects to the panel, allowing you to expose services running on the node's network through the panel.

+### Chisel Tunnels (Reverse Tunnel)
+Chisel tunnels require a node and provide fast TCP/UDP reverse tunnel functionality.
+Similar to Rathole, the node connects to the panel's Chisel server, enabling you to expose services running on the node's network through the panel with high performance.

 ---